Understand the useful life of your assets, it may pay-off.

 Recently, Google prolonged the estimated useful life of their servers and network equipment by up to 2 years.

-NVIDIA happened to think in the same direction (a coincidence)?
+NVIDIA happened to think in the same direction:

 The IFRS, as principle-based regulation, do not prescribe any exact values or bandwidths for useful life of assets.